pblittle/lightning-mcp-server/README.md

 # Lightning Network MCP Server

 The Lightning Network MCP Server allows large language model (LLM) agents—such as those running in [Goose](https://block.github.io/goose/)—to query Lightning node data using natural language.
-It serves as a structured backend for LLM agents by implementing the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/).
+It implements the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) specification version `2025-03-26` and is fully compatible with MCP Inspector 1.7.0.

 The server connects to your node using gRPC or Lightning Node Connect (LNC), and returns both readable summaries and machine-readable JSON output.
 It is designed to be modular, testable, and extensible to support additional node types such as Core Lightning and Eclair.